 However, you will still need to disclose your convictions in a few exceptional situations – notably, when you are being assessed to work with children, and when law enforcement or national security agencies are assessing you.
 Some states have other special rules, too – for instance, for certain sex offences.

 Ewing notes that potential employees gain credibility from being honest.
 It’s generally best to disclose any convictions that are not spent – many employers will ask you to authorise a criminal record check anyway.
-Once you have disclosed, you won’t need to worry that your convictions will be discovered later, and you will have built some trust.
+Once you have disclosed the information, you won’t need to worry that your convictions will be discovered later, and you will have built some trust.

 “We live in a world of freely available information,” says Oakden.
 If you don’t disclose, she says, “you will be working under the cloud of ‘I hope they don’t discover me’ forever.
 To lie is hardly a useful way to start your relationship with an employer.”